tjhubz/mc-destroy/CONTRIBUTING.md

-# 🤝 Contributing to MC-Destroy
+# 🤝 Contributing to Destroy

-Thank you for your interest in contributing to MC-Destroy!
+Thank you for your interest in contributing to Destroy!
 This guide will help you get started and ensure a smooth contribution process.

 ## 🚀 Quick Start for Contributors